kevinslin/h7b-dendron-netlify/vault/notes.tutorial.dendron.mobile-use.md

 2. Or I keep the location of `.git` subfolder inside the folder `./blog-dendron-repo/` but exclude the `.git` subfolder from `iCloud Drive` sync.
     ref: [Apple Communities](https://discussions.apple.com/thread/251290283)

-I incline to the 1st option, since there is no possbile way to make the 2nd choice work without breaking the Git workflow.
+I incline to the 1st option, since there is no possible way to make the 2nd choice to work without breaking the Git workflow.

 ## Getting started